 Photo by Keith Buckley

-His tailor made programs are perfect for schools, churches, family reunions, civic groups, holiday celebrations, assisted living homes, and more.
+His programs are perfect for schools, churches, family reunions, civic groups, holiday celebrations, assisted living homes, and more.
 Chetter is a member of the National Association of Black Storytellers, National Storytelling Network, Kuumba Storytellers of Georgia, and the Southern Order of Storytellers.
 Engaging and entertaining, Chetter invites you to Feel the Rhythm & Live the Story!